rosslazer/blog/content/posts/fine-tuning.md

 #### Data Prep Script

-Curious readers can find the data muunging script [here.](https://gist.github.com/rosslazer/9fc358f37f8a552fa49d47968d70a98b) The fine-tuning job was surprisingly easy to set up.
+Curious readers can find the data munging script [here.](https://gist.github.com/rosslazer/9fc358f37f8a552fa49d47968d70a98b) The fine-tuning job was surprisingly easy to set up.
 All I had to do was upload the JSONL file and kick off a fine-tuning job.
 It ran for roughly 3 hours on a total of 10,399,747 tokens for a total of $83.20

 #### Fine Tuning Job Script